jpwoods92/Slackr/README.md

 ![logged-out](https://raw.githubusercontent.com/jpwoods92/Slackr/master/app/assets/images/after.png)

-Also everyday at the end of the day a task runs to remove any empty rooms that have been created and make sure that they aren't clogging up the database:
+Also everyday at the end of the day a task is scheduled to remove any empty rooms that have been created and make sure that they aren't clogging up the database:

 ```ruby
 task :garbage_collection => :environment do